-While rosacea may appear in childhood, it often peaks between the ages of 30 and 50 years.
+While this skin condition might make its first appearance in childhood, it often peaks between the ages of 30 and 50 years.
 If rosacea affects you, the good news is that there are plenty of ways to reduce its appearance.

 What causes rosacea?

-Several factors can cause rosacea symptoms.
-The first is your genetics — people of Celtic or Northern European descent can be prone to increased blood vessel density at the surface of the skin, which causing redness.
+Several factors can cause the appearance of rosacea.
+The first is your genetics — people of Celtic or Northern European descent can be prone to increased blood vessel density at the surface of the skin, which causes redness.
 Harsh climates, extreme temperatures, UV exposure, spicy foods, emotion, alcohol or hot drinks can exacerbate this redness.

-Another contributing factor to rosacea is the demodex mite, which can infect the pores in the skin.
-A prescription rosacea cream may help to alleviate this type of rosacea.
+Another contributing factor to the tell-tale redness of rosacea is the demodex mite, which can infect the pores in the skin.
+A prescription cream may help to alleviate or reduce this type of rosacea redness.

-Finally, rosacea can result from an increase in inflammatory molecules when the skin barrier is disturbed.
+Finally, this skin condition can result from an increase in inflammatory molecules when the skin barrier is disturbed.
 The symptoms may resolve when the skin repairs.

-Whether you are affected by one or all of these causes, here are some of the symptoms that you might experience.
+Whether you are affected by one or all of these causes, there is a range of symptoms that you might experience.

 If you have mild rosacea, you may experience flushing.
 Flushing is a prolonged period of blushing that can feel hot on the skin and can spread from the face to the neck and chest.
 This facial redness may fade away, or you may experience persistent redness caused by the dilation of blood vessels at the surface of the skin.

-As rosacea becomes more chronic it can cause blotchiness or a 'web' of tiny, visible blood vessels on the skin surface.
+As rosacea becomes more chronic it can cause blotchiness or a 'web' of tiny, visible blood vessels on the surface of the skin.

 Symptoms of mild rosacea may mimic the symptoms of sensitive skin.
-For example, the blood vessels (rather than the skin cells) respond to stimuli like touch or sunlight you may get redness on the skin that looks like skin irritation.
+For example, the blood vessels (rather than the skin cells) respond to stimuli like touch or sunlight, so you may get redness on the skin that looks like skin irritation.